Best Sleeping Bags

 CONS: Bulkier than down sleeping bags

 CLOSER LOOK: Synthetic sleeping bags have become less common on the trails as lighter down options become the preferred sleeping apparatus, but they still have plenty to offer.
 In our opinion, none offer more than the Marmot Trestles 20.
-For a very approachable price, we get superb warmth with surprisingly low weight (almost identical weight to the Kelty Cosmic Down sleeping bag).
+For a very approachable price, we get superb warmth with surprisingly low weight (almost identical weight a budget down sleeping bag).
 In addition to the relatively low weight, the Trestles also costs less than other comparable synthetic sleeping bags on the market.
 Combine all these points, and we have a solid contender for backpacking that we believe is the best synthetic sleeping bag currently available.

 View At REI.COM